Hotel for Children in the Black Forest

 The B-Club and Gaming Room, billiards, table tennis and table football, a big screen for film nights, a modern sound system and free Wi-Fi everywhere: the ground floor in the House of Games is our youth club and the entire floor is set up for teenagers.
 The B-Club is the place for regular parties, to improve your best score in the gaming room with the PS5, Xbox and Wii, and to munch on popcorn during film nights.
 Dice, cards and boardgame players will also be happy to find like-minded people and get stuck into the game collection here; it ranges from Ludo to Settlers of Catan and »I bet you didn’t know…«.

-High above, a bit hidden away in the treetop, we have built a quite unusual treehouse.
-It is circular like an enormous drum, and has little windows all round it like those on a ship.
-So those inside never really know whether they are underway in the sky or at sea.
-When you go out to the crow’s nest you can observe birds and other animals, and when you stay indoors and lie on the cushions for an afternoon nap you can imagine that you are on a swing in the clouds.
+High up, a little hidden in the treetops, we have built a rather unusual tree house.
+It is round like a huge drum and has portholes all around, similar to those on ships.
+So inside you never quite know whether you are in the sky or at sea.
+If you go out to the lookout, you can watch birds and other animals, and when we lie up there on the cushions, we often imagine it’s a cloud swing.
+A perfect place to daydream.
+Or to make new plans.

 A huge pirate ship, a barbecue area, spacious play areas and exciting play equipment as well as a sand pit for building castles.
 On a summer day, you can board the stranded pirate ship, enjoy an extended picnic and bake bread over the fire.
 Or play cowboys and Indians and make up a treasure hunt.
 Or you could simply listen to the birds chirping or build a dam at the watering hole.
 And the trampoline not only makes the hearts of our younger guests beat faster…